 The majority of the requirements in the proposal are consistent with guidance and orders from the CDPH and are thus already followed by state employers.
-For all parts of this analysis, the Division has used the average wage for the first quarter of 2020, the most recent data available.
-According to EDD, this wage is \$30.22 per hour.
+For all parts of this analysis, the Board has used the average wage for the first quarter of 2020, the most recent data available as of this writing.
+According to EDD, this wage is \$30.22 per hour.60